Miriam-Stoehr/Profile/README.md

 ## 💼 Projects
 &nbsp;
 ### 🔐 AI-Generated Phishing Awareness Campaign
-**Team Project – BeCode Bootcamp in cooperation with a leading Belgian initiative focused on AI and cybersecurity advancements**
+**Team Project – BeCode Bootcamp, based on a real-world use case inspired by a leading Belgian initiative in AI and cybersecurity**
 - Used Gophish and its API to configure campaign parameters (recipients, templates, click/report tracking)
 - Integrated OpenAI & Gemini APIs to generate dynamic phishing emails
 - Developed a Streamlit dashboard to receive and visualize campaign data